 Survey Reveals Students Now Believe Health Should Be Top Developmental Goal

-In a year dominated by the pandemic, it comes as no surprise that students at Wittenborg University of Applied Sciences now believe health and wellbeing should be one of the world's top sustainable development goals.
+In a year dominated by the pandemic, it comes as no surprise that students at WUAS now believe health and wellbeing should be one of the world's top sustainable development goals.
 Almost 120 undergraduates were surveyed on the topic as part of Wittenborg's final Project Week of the calendar year.

 "An unhealthy person cannot focus on learning"

 Of the 17 United Nations Sustainable Development Goals (SDGs) Quality Education was ranked as the number one priority for students, followed by Good Health and Poverty Reduction.
 One student established a clear link between health and education, noting: "An unhealthy person cannot focus on learning new things."

 Another writes: "Global health and (good) living standards are important to develop a society.
 Once it has that, the financial issues of the country will decrease because they will not have to spend a lot of money on medicine and vaccines.
 Moreover, the country will also have a healthy and strong labour force, which is important for development."

 "Education allows for social mobility"